 Following her MBA studies, she worked as a management consultant for A.T.
 Kearney and in a variety of marketing and strategy roles at Disney Online and FirstLook.com.
 Prior to beginning her doctoral studies, Dr. Erskine participated in the creation of Eureka Review, a Los Angeles-based SAT tutoring company.
 She was an Assistant Professor in the Department of Management and Quantitative Methods in the College of Business at Illinois State University before joining UCLA.

-Julie Elginer is an Assistant Professor and holds dual appointments in both the Department of Health Policy and Management and Community Health Science within the UCLA Fielding School of Public Health.
-Dr. Elginer teaches Healthcare Marketing and Financial Management and Reproductive Health Advocacy.
+Julie Elginer is an Assistant Professor with dual appointments in both the Department of Health Policy and Management and Community Health Science within the UCLA Fielding School of Public Health.
+Dr. Elginer teaches Healthcare Marketing, Healthcare Financial Management and Reproductive Health Advocacy.
 She has been recognized by the Public Health Student Association for excellence in teaching several times.
 In addition, she serves in an advisory capacity to the National Association of Pediatric Nurse Practitioners (NAPNAP) – Los Angeles chapter.
 In 2012, NAPNAP-LA presented her with their highest award for a non-clinician given annually to the person who most advanced the practice of nursing in the Los Angeles area.
 Dr. Elginer received her DrPH from UCLA.

 Dr. Elginer has over a decade of biotechnology and pharmaceutical industry experience in various marketing, strategic planning, finance and managed market roles for Abbott Laboratories and Amgen.
 During a sabbatical from Amgen, she served as an adjunct faculty in the Johns Hopkins University School of Nursing, teaching at various academic medical centers throughout the country.
 Her myriad consulting engagements include advising the US Food and Drug Administration to incorporate technology into the logistical chain to address food safety and transport issues.